deeenes/bioinfo-tools/README.md

 -   https://maryrosecook.com/blog/post/git-from-the-inside-out - If you
     write code please start using git.
 Sooner is better, even your random exercises you can commit to a git repo.
-Here is an in depth introduction to git starting from the basics.
+Here is an in depth introduction to git starting from the basics from Mary Rose Cook.

 ## Interactive Python learning platforms